thekarananand/summer2023/2023.07.06/NOTES.md

 # Kubernetes

-## Building a Kubernetes Cluster for HomeLab
+## Attempted to Build a Kubernetes Cluster for HomeLab